 The volunteer will report directly to the Executive Office and will be accountable to the Executive Board.
-On a day-to-day basis, the volunteer will predominately work with Paunu Clinic volunteers and Public Health Nurses.
+On a day-to-day basis, the volunteer will predominately work with the Executive Officer and Paunu Clinic volunteers.

 Capacity building will take place across three main areas: